clairedn/cuda_multimulti_DDM/README.md

 ## Memory Management

-The program implements efficient memory handling for processing large videos:

 1. **Chunk Processing**: Frames are loaded and processed in chunks:
    - Default chunk size is 30 frames (`-C` option)
    - Memory allocation is 3× chunk size for triple-buffer processing